ryancwalsh/encryption/crypto_instructions.md

 Be careful to keep the seed phrase private (don't share it with anyone).

-Whoever knows the seed phrase has full control over the crypto and could move it to an undisclosed location, stealing it from you.
+Whoever knows the seed phrase has full control over the crypto and could digitally move the assets from your wallets to their wallets, stealing it from you.

 The seed phrase should only ever exist in written form.
-Never type it onto a computer or any other device other than a hardware wallet (since hackers have written viruses to try to scrape seed phrases from your keyboard or hard drive).
-Never take a digital photo of a seed phrase (for the same reason).
+Never type it onto a computer or any other device other than a hardware wallet (since hackers have created viruses to try to scrape seed phrases from your keyboard or hard drive).
+Never take a digital photo of a seed phrase (for the same reason since hacker bots can even extract text or handwriting from photos).

 ## Recap

 - The more serious you are about crypto, the less you'll want to trust institutions to manage your crypto "keys" for you, so you'll want to have your own **non-custodial wallets**, preferably contained within a **hardware wallet** like a **Ledger Nano X**.
 - An 8-character **PIN** is a shortcut way of controlling one or more **non-custodial wallets** of crypto without needing to type in a full 24-word **seed phrase**.
 - Keep your hardware wallet seed phrase (and backups) and PIN **extremely private**.
+- It's true that the security of a PIN of merely 8 characters is far less than the security of a full 24-word (96-character) seed phrase.
+But see the next point.
 - The worst things to misplace or to let fall into the hands of adversaries are:
   1.  the seed phrase
   2.  physical possession of the hardware wallet + its PIN (if they get both, it's the equivalent of them discovering your seed phrase)